Elmer Wayne Henley: Shooting of Corll

 As Corll began to assault and torture Kerley, Henley continued cutting away Williams's clothes with the hunting knife that Corll had handed him.
 As he did so, Williams, whose gag Henley had removed, lifted her head and asked Henley, "Is this for real?"
 Henley replied in the affirmative and Williams asked: "Are you going to do anything about it?"
 This statement unnerved Henley, but evidently inspired him to act.
-After standing and pacing the room for several minutes as he huffed from a sack of acrylic paint fumes, he observed the pistol Corll had laid on a bedside table.
+After standing and pacing the room for several minutes as he huffed from a sack of acrylic paint fumes, he observed the pistol Corll had placed on the bedside table.
 After asking Corll, "Hey, Dean.
 Why don't you let me take the chick in the other room?
 She doesn't want to see this," and receiving no response, Henley grabbed the pistol and ordered Corll to stop what he was doing, shouting, "You've gone far enough, Dean!
 I can't go on any longer ...
 I can't have you kill all my friends!"

 Even with a weapon pointed at him, Corll was not cowed: he clambered off Kerley, stood and slowly walked towards Henley, shouting, "Kill me, Wayne!
 You won't do it!"
 Henley fired a round at Corll, hitting him in the forehead.
 As Corll continued to advance upon him, Henley fired a further two rounds into his left shoulder—one of which penetrated his lung and lodged in his spine.
 Corll began coughing up blood as he ran out of the room, trapping his foot in a rotary telephone wire and staggering toward the wall of the hallway.
 Henley fired three additional bullets into his lower back and shoulder as Corll slid down the wall, killing him.